• Written by

 Benefits for Spouses

-If you were married to or divorced the deceased — you can qualify for spousal survivors benefits.
-When you can start receiving survivors benefits as a spouse depends on your age, if you’re disabled and if you have a child.
+If you married or divorced the deceased, you can qualify for spousal survivor benefits.
+When you can start receiving survivor benefits as a spouse depends on your age, if you are disabled and if you have a child.

 Generally, you can start receiving spouse benefits when you turn 60 years old.
-However, if you’re disabled, you can start getting benefits when you turn 50.
-If you have a child with the deceased, and you haven’t remarried, you can start receiving survivors benefits at any age.
+However, if you are disabled, you can start getting benefits when you turn 50.
+If you have a child with the deceased and you have not remarried, you can start receiving survivor benefits at any age.

 Your average amounts also vary, depending on what type of spouse you are.